waylyrics/waylyrics/README.md

 and [FeelUOwn]
 are both of great lyrics support, latter [doesn't support translation yet though].

-BruceZhang1993's [lyricsSeeker](https://github.com/BruceZhang1993/LyricsSeeker) is still WIP, but it may have better-looking and better integration with DE/WM than this.
+BruceZhang1993's [lyricsSeeker](https://github.com/BruceZhang1993/LyricsSeeker) is still WIP, but it may have better-looking and better integration with KDE.

 ## Credit